Croghan Tract Conservation Easement

-- Public motor vehicle access to these lands is restricted to signed, designated access roads or public highways.
+- Public motor vehicle access to these lands is restricted to access roads signed as open to motor vehicles, or public highways.
 Access roads may be closed seasonally.

-- Snowmobile use is permitted on designated roads and trails.
+- Snowmobile use is permitted on designated and signed roads and trails.

 - Public hunting, fishing and trapping are permitted on both conservation easement and forest preserve lands subject to standard NYS regulations.

 - Please do not trespass on adjacent private lands.
-The perimeter of Easement lands are generally marked with yellow paint blazes and signed with Easement signage, or with Forest Preserve signage if the easement land is adjacent to Forest Preserve.
+The boundaries of conservation easement lands are generally marked with yellow paint blazes and signed with conservation easement signage.

 DEC is developing a recreation management plan which will describe the management activities for public recreation on these lands in accordance with the conservation easement agreement.
 If you have questions and/or comments about this RMP, please email us (firstname.lastname@example.org.)

 Nearby State Lands, Facilities, Amenities & Other Information

 DEC Lands and Facilities

 Gas may be found in the nearby communities of Carthage, Croghan, Harrisville, and Lowville.